Getting Japan event tickets overseas (anisong & seiyuu)

 Events may implement one or all of these methods.

-• E-ticket: This is becoming more common.
+- E-ticket: This is the most common for larger scale events these days—for example, almost all Love Live!, iDOLM@STER, and BanG Dream! events these days use electronic ticketing of some sort.
 It could be as easy as them emailing you a QR code to show when you go into the venue, or it could involve you downloading an app or possibly submitting a photo.
-(You might need to receive SMS at your registered phone number for the app, so don't cancel your plan!)
+(You might need to receive SMS or make a call with your registered phone number, so don't cancel your plan!)

 FAQ